jstachio/kiwi/readme.md

 that allows recursive chain loading of configuration from key values.

 **Key values are everywhere**
-(also known as an associative arrays, or name value pairs)!
+(also known as an associative arrays, list of tuples, or name value pairs)!

 Environment variables, System properties, cloud meta data, vault, HTTP FORM post, URI queries, command line arguments